|

 ![]() Cover art by Debbie Hegedus |

-The Milk of Human Kindness Every chosen charity’s an unchoice—each belly-full of milk a belly empty-bloated.
+charity’s belly-full of milk a belly empty-bloated.

 We stage pour ethics with small company or small class.

-All things eternal flow through us, as the rain flows back to the sea, because complicity is abstracted: the violent world whose blood sweetens my wine, whose bones whiten by bread, hides its snakey hair and head.
+the sea, the violent world whose blood sweetens my wine, whose bones whiten by bread, hides its snakey hair and head.

-While the night stays out of my heaven, my heart won’t turn to stone; my milk will flow.
+While the night stays out of my heaven,

 |